Help your practice in achieving MU attestation to

 The Centers for Medicare & Medicaid Services (CMS) has established these measures as part of their mission to advance healthcare IT in the U.S. Individual physicians and other eligible health care professionals can each receive up to $44,000 through the Medicare MU program or up to $63,750 through the Medicaid MU program, depending upon when they begin attesting to the program’s requirements.

-The HITECH Act provides that, beginning in 2015, eligible providers not exhibiting meaningful use of certified EHR technology will receive less than 100% of their Medicare fee schedule for their professional services.
+The HITECH Act provides that, beginning in 2015, eligible providers not exhibiting meaningful use of health record ehr technology will receive less than 100% of their Medicare fee schedule for their professional services.

 Considering this upcoming revenue penalty, current incentive payments and the efficient sharing of information that MU promotes, it’s widely considered that now is the time to find the best EHR solution for your workflow needs and to begin (or continue) participating in the MU program.

-We offer two different Meaningful Use (MU) Support Service Offerings for our customers to select from.
+We offer two different Support Service Offerings for our customers to select from.
 Both packages will help your practice in achieving MU attestation to quickly earn financial reimbursements.

 - Software Setup: You’ll receive assistance with software installation.
 A confirmation on everything working is required; an account manager will verify each measure on a dummy patient.